joshcai/leetcode-sync/README.md

 ## Features

-- Syncs accepted solutions from LeetCode
+- Syncs accepted solutions from LeetCode to the default branch of the GitHub repo
 - Only syncs solutions that have not been synced before
 - Uploads the latest accepted solution for a single problem if there are multiple submissions per day